Wilshire Boulevard Temple: Early years

 Wilshire Boulevard Temple traces its origins to the first Jewish worship service in Los Angeles, held in 1851.
-In 1862, a small community of Los Angeles Jews received its charter from the state to found Congregation B’nai B’rith.
+In 1862, a small community of Los Angeles Jews received its charter from the state to found Congregation B'nai B'rith.
 Worship was led by founder and layman, Joseph Newmark, until Abraham Wolf Edelman was hired in 1862 as the first rabbi.
-Long overshadowed by the more prosperous San Francisco Jewish community, L.A.'s Jews commissioned the congregation's first building, an impressive brick Gothic Revival style synagogue built in 1873 at the corner of Temple and Broadway in downtown Los Angeles.
+Long overshadowed by the more prosperous San Francisco Jewish community, L.A.'s Jews commissioned the congregation's first building, an impressive brick Gothic Revival style synagogue built in 1873 at the corner of Second Street and Broadway in downtown Los Angeles.
 It was described by the Los Angeles Star as “the most superior church edifice in Southern California.”

 By 1885 much of the congregation was pushing to move away from Orthodox practice, and Rabbi Edelman eventually resigned.
 Ephraim Schreiber was hired as rabbi in 1885 and adopted some reforms, but soon left.
 Abraham Blum was hired in 1889, but was forced out in 1895 and replaced by Moses G. Solomon.

 In 1896, the B'nai B'rith congregation moved to a larger brick Victorian synagogue at 9th and Hope.
 It was also designed by Abram M. Edelman, and had tall flanking towers capped with large onion domes.

 Sigmund Hecht became rabbi in 1899.
 In 1903 the congregation joined the Union of American Hebrew Congregations, the national organization of the Reform movement.
 Edgar Magnin was hired as an assistant rabbi in 1915, and took over as senior rabbi upon Hecht's retirement in 1919.
 Both Hecht and Magnin implemented the Reform practices of the time, including wider use of the English language in services, and introducing organ and choir music.